Optical properties and energy propagation in a dielectric medium supporting magnetic current: Introduction

-This work is outlined as follows: in Sec.~\ref{section2} we briefly review basic aspects of chiral electrodynamics in matter, examining some optical effects.
+This work is outlined as follows: Sec.~\ref{section2}, we review basic aspects of chiral electrodynamics in matter, examining the propagating modes, some optical effects, and also discussing features of parity and reciprocity.
+For each configuration of the conductivity tensor, the structure and eigenvalues of the permittivity are related to optical symmetries (uniaxial, biaxial) and possible crystal systems.
 In Sec.~\ref{section3} we discuss aspects of the energy stored in the electromagnetic field and energy flux by electromagnetic waves.
-By introducing the chiral magnetic current, $J^{i}=\sigma_{B}^{ij}\,B^{j}$, we study the cases in which the magnetic conductivity tensor $\sigma_{B}^{ij}$ is diagonal (isotropic), antisymmetric and symmetric.
+By introducing the chiral magnetic current $J_{i} = \sigma_{ij}^{B} B_{j}$, we study the cases in which the magnetic conductivity tensor $\sigma^{B}_{ij}$ is diagonal (isotropic), antisymmetric, and symmetric.
 We investigate the group velocity and the energy propagation velocity for these particular scenarios.
 The group velocity and energy velocity are calculated in all these cases.
-We compare the scenarios of an absorbing and non-absorbing medium with the results of the literature.
-In Section \ref{conclusions} we summarize our results.
+We compare the scenarios of an absorbing and nonabsorbing medium with the results of the literature.
+In Sec.~\ref{conclusions} we summarize our results, also remarking aspects of plasmon-polaritons possible solutions and the magnitude of the magnetic current in physical systems.